NOVAAPI/NovaDocs/docs/Mod Development/Blocks.md

 ### `ItemRenderer`
 This handles the rendering of the block in your inventory and hand.

-### `BlockRenderer`
+### `Renderer`
 This is responsible for rendering the block in the world.
-In the example above, `StaticBlockRenderer` is used but there are a few others you can use as well.
+In the example above, `StaticRenderer` is used but there are a few others you can use as well.

 ## Special Components
 NOVA is meant to be modular and allows you to make your own components to add but it's also "Batteries included."
 Here are some components that NOVA provides you might find useful.